Cell divisions imprint long lasting elastic strain fields in epithelial tissues: Elastic deformation imprinted by a cell division

 We fit the linear elastic theory Eq.~\ref{eq:2dElasticity} to the experimentally measured strain field at each time point and extract the resulting force dipole $d_{ij}(t)$.
-We find that the isotropic force dipole component $d_0$ rises sharply during the mother cell inflation and peaks at about $t= -20 ~\rm{min}$ (magenta line in Fig. \ref{fig:division_data} D).
+Comparison between the fit and the data is shown for the $xy$ component of the strain field at $t=-20 \rm{min}$ and $t=30 \rm{min}$ in Fig. \ref{fig:division_TheoryData} B. We find that the isotropic force dipole component $d_0$ rises sharply during the mother cell inflation and peaks at about $t= -20 ~\rm{min}$ (magenta line in Fig. \ref{fig:division_TheoryData} B).
 However, by the time of the new bond formation, the isotropic component has disappeared and remains negligible at later times.
-This result shows that cell does not noticeably grow during the division, but rather that the division reorganises the available material into the two daughter cells.
-The traceless part of the force dipole $\tilde{d}_{xx}$ grows as the new bond is formed and persists in the tissue multiple hours after the division (green line in Fig. \ref{fig:division_data} D), indicating that the division-induced strains remain imprinted in the tissue long after the division has been executed.
+This result shows that cells do not noticeably grow during the division, but rather that the division reorganizes the available material into the two daughter cells.
+The traceless part of the force dipole $\tilde{d}_{xx}$ grows as the new bond is formed and persists in the tissue multiple hours after the division (green line in Fig. \ref{fig:division_TheoryData} B), indicating that the division-induced strains remain imprinted in the tissue long after the division has been executed.
 Over time, $\tilde{d}_{xx}$ slowly decays while its fluctuations increase, representing the effect of other cell divisions and rearrangements that appear in the tissue.
 We estimate the tissue fluidization time from the decay of $\tilde{d}_{xx}$ in time by fitting an exponential function to it.
-We find the fluidization timescale to be $\tau_\alpha \simeq 3.5 \pm 0.7$ minutes, over which $\tilde{d}_{xx}$ vanishes and, therefore, the strain field induced by the division is erased.
+We find the fluidization timescale to be $\tau_\alpha \simeq 3.5 \pm 0.7$ hours (see Methods), over which $\tilde{d}_{xx}$ vanishes and, therefore, the strain field induced by the division is erased.
 Note that component $\tilde{d}_{xy}$ remains negligible at all times.